 The 1st Division, which had landed at ANZAC three years before, had been ordered south with the rest of the AIF but was rushed back to Flanders when Operation Georgette was launched in the north.
 As they received their orders after detraining at Hazebrouk railway station, the British commanders' remarks underscored the gravity of the situation.

 “You are the only formed body of troops between here and the Channel Ports” LTGEN Harrington CoS 2nd Army to 1st Australian Division officers at Hazebrouk railway station 14 April 1918

 The Australians marched to the sound of the guns while French civilian refugees streamed to the rear.
 According to C.E.W.
 Bean, an anonymous Digger made the remark below to a French woman.
 The scene was later encapsulated in this image by Australian War Artist Will Dyson, which depicts French civilians passing a bottle of wine in thanks to the Australians marching to the front, while another beckons her colleagues to stop fleeing in the face of the German onslaught, confident that it would be checked by the Australian troops.

 "Fini retreat Madame.
 Beaucoup Australiens ici' The retreat is ended Madam.
 There are many Australians here

 And so it proved to be.
 The 4th Division defence of Heberturne (4th Brigade) Dernancourt (12th and 13th Brigades) and the line of the River Ancre prevented the German advance from outflanking the defences behind Albert and proceeding down the Roman Road to Amiens.
 The defence of Hazebrouk by the 1st Division was key to stemming the tide of the Operation Georgette strike towards the Channel ports.

-However the the most decisive battle was the counter-attack by the 13th Brigade of the 4th Division and the 15th Brigade of the 5th, at Villers-Bretonneux, "Our Other ANZAC Day" on 24/25 April 1918.
+Events for the Australians culminated with the counter-attack by the 13th Brigade of the 4th Division and the 15th Brigade of the 5th, at Villers-Bretonneux, "Our Other ANZAC Day" on 24/25 April 1918.
 The re-capture of Villers-Bretonneux effectively stopped the last major threat to Amiens and robbed the thrust of the momentum it needed to achieve their objective.